meganjohn/meganjohn/README.md

 ### Hi there 👋

+👩🏼‍💻 I'm currently a technology graduate at Global

+🤓 I'm a Java newbie with previous knowledge of JavaScript

+💁‍♀️ Pronouns are she/her

 <!--
 **meganjohn/meganjohn** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.